QuentinRouchet/Create-a-game-in-JS/README.md

     this.x = game.canvas.width;
   }
 ```
 Now we will make it so that the image transfers in a fluid manner to the other side of the screen when it exits from one side.
-Maintenant nous devons lui faire afficher le résultat, pour ça nous devons accéder à la fonction ```draw``` du ```doodler``` et préciser ceci :
+In order to do so, we need to access the  ```draw``` function within the ```doodler``` object and add this:

 ```javascript
   game.ctx.drawImage(